LettError/designSpaceRoboFontExtension/README.md

 * Minimum value, maximum value are the boundaries of the axis.
 * Default is the default value on the axis for new instances.
 * For unregistered axes you'll be able to add a *labelname*.
 This name is intended for user-facing UI labeling.
 It will use `xml:lang="en"` for these entries.
 This field is not yet fully supported in the varlib tools.
+* You can rename the axis name in the list, but you can't change it to an existing name.

 ## Masters
 * Use the `+` button to add masters: a file dialog will appear and you can select a UFO.